TheOdinProject/curriculum/foundations/javascript_basics/revisiting_rock_paper_scissors.md

    5. You will likely have to refactor (rework/rewrite) your original code to make it work for this.
 That's OK!
 Reworking old code is an important part of a programmer's life.
    6. Once you're all done with your UI and make sure everything's satisfactory, it's time to merge our current branch `rps-ui` to our main branch.
 3. Now let's take a look at how we can merge these changes back to our `main` branch.
-   1. Switch to the branch we want to merge INTO i.e. `main` with the command `git switch main`.
+   1. Checkout the branch we want to merge INTO i.e. `main` with the command `git checkout main`.
    2. Now let's merge our `rps-ui` branch into `main`, our current branch, with `git merge rps-ui`.
    3. If everything goes fine, our `rps-ui` branch is now successfully merged with main!
 Use `git log` and you'll see all the commits you've made to your feature branch on top of the commits you made to the main branch.
 Now for our final step!
    4. Let's push our `main` branch into our remote repo by running `git push origin main` .
 Go to your Github repo and you'll see that our `main` branch will have all the changes and commits you made to the `rps-ui` branch.
 Congratulations!
 You've successfully pushed your first feature into your production branch!